Prince George's CountySouthern Maryland Recreational ComplexCedarville State Forest10201 Bee Oak RoadBrandywine, MD 20613

 Firewood for camping can be purchased on site or you are welcome to gather sticks and limbs on the ground around your site.
 Please do not bring firewood in to the State Forest.
 The Emerald Ash Borer has been confirmed in Southern and Central Maryland.
 Read the order for further details on the quarantine.
 Please help us keep our Ash trees safe.

 To purchase copies of the Cedarville State Forest Trail Guide with a check, please click on this link to download an order form.

 Youth Group Camping--Youth group passes are honored.
 Youth group camping reservations can only be made by calling the Maryland Park Service Reservation Service at 1-888-432-2267.
 The Maryland Park Service reserves the right to restrict the maximum and minimum number of vehicles and individuals admitted under one youth groups pass per visit.

 Family Camping--Family camping is available from April to October.
-Registration is available on site (first come, first served) by calling 1-888-432-2267 or online.
-Contact the Park Office for specific dates.
+Same day registration is available on site (first come, first served).
+Make future reservations by calling 1-888-432-2267 or

 Picnicking--Picnic tables and grills are available along Cedar Forest Road.
-Two pavilions with fire places are available for large group rentals.
-Advance reservations are required for the pavilions by calling 1-888-432-2267.
+Two pavilions with fire places, grills, picnic tables and electricity are available for large group rentals.
+Advance reservations are required for the pavilions, make them by calling 1-888-432-2267 or online.